GitThisJoel/efficient-c/intopt/labs.md

 10. first lfdx: cycle 51, last lfdx: 704, main returning: 711.
 Per cycle: ~7~ 6.
 11. scrollpv
 12. div takes a long time (~20 cycles), which makes efficient pipelining very hard.
-13. If multiple instructions are dependant on the same register but not data dependant between them the register is renamed to another unused one.
+13. If multiple instructions are dependent on the same register but not data dependent between them the register is renamed to another unused one.

 ### lab6
 4.